6 Things I learned about swimwear from designing my own swim line

 The best swimwear fabrics are made in Colombia

-Okay maybe I’m a bit biased here, since the factory and fabrics I worked with for Watercolors is in Medellin, Colombia, but seriously guys I felt about 10000 fabrics before choosing one for the line, and fell in love with every single Colombian one.
+Okay maybe I’m a bit biased here, since the factory and fabrics I work with for Watercolors is in Colombia, but seriously guys I felt about 10000 fabrics before choosing one for the line, and fell in love with every single Colombian one I found.
 You can feel the difference and you’d be surprised how many of the biggest names in swimwear get their fabrics from Colombia.
+Plus – If you’re going to create a swimwear line, you’re going to need to be on the ground there for months at a time making everything perfect – and I figured what better place to live and work than Colombia?

 Colors are the hardest part of making swimwear